Burloe/GoLogger/README.md

 A potential pitfall to consider when logging large or growing amounts of data is how Godot's `FileAccess` handles file writing.
 The `FileAccess.WRITE` mode truncates(deletes) the file's content, so the plugin first reads and stores old entries with `FileAccess.READ`, then re-enters them before appending a new entry.
 This process can cause performance issues when files become excessively large, leading to stuttering or slowdowns, especially during long sessions or with multiple systems logging to the same category.
 To address this, GoLogger provides two methods to limit log file sizes:

 #### Entry Count Limit(recommended):
 Just as the name suggests.
 The number of entries are counted and if they exceed the limit, you can either stop the session, stop and start a new session or you can remove the oldest entries to make space for the new ones.
-Objectively, this is the better method to this potential issue which is why it is recommended to use this regardless of whether you're experiencing issues or not.
+Objectively, this is the better method to this potential issue which is why it is recommended to use this regardless of whether you're experiencing issues or not.<br>
 *Note that using stop/restart session with entry count stops logging for all categories.
 For example, if CategoryA hits a 200 entry count limit while CategoryB only has 10 entries.
 This stops the session and stops logging to both files.*

 #### Session Timer: